Drug Science: Drugs Live

-Medical cannabis and Project T21
+Medical cannabis working group and Project T21

 In 2019, Drug Science launched the Medical Cannabis Working Group to provide guidance in the emerging medical cannabis sector.
 The same year, they established Project T21 (originally Project Twenty21), Europe's largest medical cannabis patient data registry, aiming to create the UK's largest body of evidence for the effectiveness and tolerability of medical cannabis.
 T21 allowed eligible patients to access affordable medical cannabis treatment, with their progress monitored to gather real-world evidence supporting NHS funding for such therapies.
 By 2021, Drug Science published its first T21 paper, making findings accessible to the public, and the registry surpassed 1,000 registered patients, a significant milestone for medical cannabis research.
 In 2022, T21 expanded to Australia in collaboration with the Australian College of Cannabinoid Medicine.

 After its 5th year, Project T21 ceased operation in 2024.

 Drug Science has additionally been involved with several cannabis studies, like collaborating with MedCan Support in 2023 to study cannabis use for rare childhood epilepsies.
 Additionally, Drug Science has studied and published results regarding the usage of CBD-based medicines in controlling symptoms of Long COVID.
 This study has demonstrated that these medicines are safe and well-tolerated.